alexscotttonge/CV/README.md

 - Trained coach and facilitator

 ## Interests
-- [Hackathons](https://productforge.io/): Mentor and participant for [healthcare](https://scotttonge.com/2017/01/27/future-health-hack/) and transport hacks
+- Hackathons: Mentor and participant for [healthcare](https://scotttonge.com/2017/01/27/future-health-hack/) and transport hacks
-- [Disruptive Innovation Festival](https://www.thinkdif.co/):  Contributor to the Disruptive Innovation Festival, a global conference with an audience of over 30,000 started by the [Ellen MacArthur Foundation](https://www.ellenmacarthurfoundation.org/).
-Last year I ran an event on ['The Sharing Economy, Nature and Regenerative Citie'](https://scotttonge.com/2016/10/28/what-does-the-sharing-economy-have-to-learn-from-nature/) with speakers from [Biomimicry UK](http://www.bio-uk.org/) and Strathclyde University.
+- Disruptive Innovation Festival:  Contributor to the Disruptive Innovation Festival, a global conference with an audience of over 30,000 started by the Ellen MacArthur Foundation.
+Last year I ran an event on ['The Sharing Economy, Nature and Regenerative Citie'](https://scotttonge.com/2016/10/28/what-does-the-sharing-economy-have-to-learn-from-nature/) with speakers from Biomimicry UK and Strathclyde University.
-- [B Corps movement](http://bcorporation.uk/): Attending events and workshops run by companies using business as a force for good in the world.
+- B Corps movement: Attending events and workshops run by companies using business as a force for positive change
-- Sailing – Dinghy Instructor, mainly on the Thames!
+- Sailing – Dinghy Instructor
-- Harmonica – Teacher, occasional busker and producer of the [Edinburgh Harmonica Conference](http://www.edinburghharmonica.com/)
+- Harmonica – Teacher, occasional busker and producer of the Edinburgh Harmonica Conference